 How we work?

-This phase of project shall contain the following:
+This phase of the project shall contain the following:

-- Review the program ideas of the Client to ascertain the requirements of the project and arrive at a mutual understanding of such requirements with the Client.
+- Review the expectations of the Client to ascertain the requirements of the project and arrive at a mutual understanding of such requirements with the Client.

-- Provide a preliminary evaluation of the Client’s program and construction requirements.
+- Provide a preliminary evaluation of the Client’s construction requirements.

-- Review with the Client alternative approaches to design and construction of the project.
+- Review with the Client alternative approaches to design and construction of the project, if necessary.

-- Prepare and submit to the engineering company and development services of the city of Corpus Christi for getting the official approval.
+- Prepare and submit to the engineering company and development services of the city for getting the official approval.

 We Create a Timeline for our Contractors

 How long does it take to build a house?
-This is the most common question of almost all the people who want to have a custom house.
-But, in construction projects estimating an exact finishing time is difficult.
-There are lots of details and documentation.
-If a detail is missed could delay the project and end up costing the owner and the contractor in time and money.
-That’s why staying organized and making a timeline for each contractor throughout the process is essential to success of the project.
+This is the most common question of our clients when we meet.
+In construction estimating an exact finishing time is difficult.
+There are lots of details and documentation and if a detail is missed, it could delay the project and end up costing the owner and the contractor in time and money.
+This is why staying organized and making a timeline for each contractor throughout the process is essential to success of the project.

 We Make Adjustments & Changes Together in each Phase

 Changes in construction projects are very common and likely to occur from different sources, by various causes, at any stage of a project.
-The owner likes the right to make changes that fall within the scope of the construction contract.
-The spectrum of possible change covers every element of the Contract Documents – from detail notes on design drawings to complete sections of the General Conditions.
-The owner may direct the change verbally or in writing.
+The owner has the right to make changes that fall within the scope of the construction contract.
+The spectrum of possible changes covers every element of the Contract Documents – from detail noted on design drawings to complete sections of the General Conditions.
+The owner may direct the changes verbally or in writing.
 The owner’s right to make a change to the contract is typically qualified in two respects:

 - The modification must not be a fundamental change beyond the scope of the contractor.